metincansiper/react-bounded-overlay-manager/README.md

 ## Overview

-`React Bounded Overlay Manager` is a React library designed to create and manage overlay components within a specified bounding container.
+`React Bounded Overlay Manager` is a React library, with TypeScript support, designed to create and manage overlay components within a specified bounding container.
 It offers flexible positioning, dynamic show/hide behavior, customizable event handling, and an API for extended control.

 ## Key Features